 The Lascaris War Rooms

 Malta was essential to the Allies’ victory in WW2.
 Hidden beneath Valletta is a series of secret tunnels and bunkers from which British and Allied commanders directed the war effort.
-Multiple tours take you underground to explain the remarkable history and show you the actual rooms and equipment used during critical phases of the war— including the Allied invasion of Sicily.
-Click here for information about the variously priced tours and watch for my upcoming article about WW2 in Malta.
+Guides take you underground to explain the remarkable history and show you the actual rooms and equipment used during critical phases of the war— including the Allied invasion of Sicily.
+Click here for information about the variously priced tours and read my article about WW2 in Malta.

 Upper Barrakka Gardens and the Saluting Battery